alamb/actions-testing/README.md

 # actions-testing
-This repository demonstrates how automatic cherry picking could work
+This repository is a playground for debugging various github actions in other larger more complex repositories